What is the Food like on a Safari? – Safari Food gives a Taste of Uganda

 What to Eat While on a Safari?
 The Delightful Tastes of Uganda

-Not all things listed will be available at a lodge – but we will make Arrangements at your Request.
+Not all things listed will be available at a lodge – but we will make arrangements at your Request.

 Uganda is the Tropical Fruit Basket of Africa, and Ugandans consume more Bananas than anyone else.
-There are 50 plus varieties grown here, from the small dessert Bananas to Gonja – which you roast and eat as a snack.
+There are 50-plus varieties grown here, from the small dessert Bananas to Gonja – which you roast and eat as a snack.
 A perfect Banana for stir-fried dishes, and one cannot forget Matooke, the daily bread of Ugandans eaten primarily mashed.

 One cannot leave Oranges and Tangerines, Lemons, Watermelon, Guava, Starfruit, and Avocados called Ovacados here.

-When it comes to Fruit on Safari, you can have more than you imagined.
+Regarding Fruit on Safari, you can have more than you imagined.
 Winston Churchill called Uganda Paradise, and visitors enjoyed the favors of Uganda’s Fruit.

 On Safari in Uganda – you will be delighted by the Fruit in the Pearl of Africa.